Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

 # Deep Learning Models to Detect and Classify Malicious URLs

-This research project studies the efficiencies of varioius deep learning frameworks in detecting and classifying malicious URLs using lexcial features.
+This research project compares the accuracies of varioius machine and deep learning frameworks in detecting and classifying malicious URLs using lexcial features.

 ## Dataset